 Pricing and scale tier: Your selected tier.
 You can choose from several tiers, depending on how many features you want and how many messages you send through your solution per day.
 The free tier is intended for testing and evaluation.
 It allows 500 devices to be connected to the hub and up to 8,000 messages per day.
 Each Azure subscription can create one IoT hub in the free tier.

-If you are working through a Quickstart for IoT Hub device streams, select the free tier.
+If you are working through a quickstart, select the free tier.

 IoT Hub units: The number of messages allowed per unit per day depends on your hub's pricing tier.
 For example, if you want the hub to support ingress of 700,000 messages, you choose two S1 tier units.
 For details about the other tier options, see Choosing the right IoT Hub tier.

-Defender for IoT: Turn this on to add an extra layer of threat protection to IoT and your devices.
+Microsoft Defender for IoT: Turn this on to add an extra layer of threat protection to IoT and your devices.
 This option is not available for hubs in the free tier.
-For more information about this feature, see Azure Defender for IoT.
+Learn more about security recommendations for IoT Hub in Defender for IoT.

 Select Next: Tags to continue to the next screen.